 Any party may be represented by legal counsel or by a REALTOR® (or both) at any ethics hearing, including reviews, even where the hearing will occur in the party’s absence.

-The Orange County Association of REALTORS® has an Ethics Advocate (EA) program.
+Orange County REALTORS® has an Ethics Advocate (EA) program.
 Through this program, a group of REALTOR® members have been specially trained to represent parties during the disciplinary process.

 The role of an EA may include preparation for hearing, including the preparation of forms and assembly of evidence; representation at the hearing, including the making of opening and closing statements on behalf of the party represented at the hearing, examining and cross examining witnesses, and introducing affidavits, documents and other relevant evidence, and representation at any rehearings or review hearings, but does not include testifying as a witness.